dBildungsplattform/dbp-keycloak/README.md

 * `variants/base/env`: Base environment variables common to all variants.
 * `variants/<KEYCLOAK_VARIANT>/env`: Variant-specific environment variables.

 These variables are used to configure Keycloak during the build process.
+Env vars from `base` can also be overwritten by variant env.

 ### Custom files